veromary/repleatur/_posts/2022-02-27-april-plans.md

 * Mass 17
 * Credo 1
-* Popule Meus - Victoria - or the chant one if we're out of singers.
+* Popule Meus - Victoria - or [O Crux Ave](https://www.ccwatershed.org/2017/03/04/o-crux-ave-partial-recording/) by David Friel - I purchased copies some years ago.
+That link goes to a partial recording for learning the middle part - roughly alto.
+It's mostly 3 parts for the chorus and splits into 4 for the final.
+The verses are psalm toned versions of the hymn Vexilla Regis.
 * Lord Jesus Think on Me again - [PDF](/pdf/hymns/LordJesusThink.pdf)

 ### 17 April: Easter Sunday